 What is Hypoglycemia?
-Low blood sugar and what you should know about it
+What you can do about it

-Hypoglycemia is when glucose in your blood drops below 70 mg/dl.
+Hypoglycemia is when glucose in your blood circulation drops below 70 mg/dl.
 The side effects of hypoglycemia may vary from person to person as some individuals may react differently to low blood sugar.
 Symptoms of hypoglycemia typically appear at levels below 60 mg/dL.
 Some people may feel symptoms above this level.
 Levels below 50 mg/dL affect brain function and can lead to coma.
-Because each person might react differently is important to know signs and symptoms well but best is to have a glucometer handy and get a blood reading.
+Because each person might react differently is important to know signs and symptoms.
+The best however is to have a glucometer handy and perform frequent blood reading.

-Hypoglycemia is a serious event that must be addressed immediately to avoid serious consequences. not doing anything can lead to coma or even death.
-Hypoglycemia is commonly associated with diabetes and are most likely caused by too much insulin, not enough food, or too much exercise or energy expenditure; either a combination of these three factors can affect your blood sugar levels.
-Hypoglycemia can also be found in non diabetics.
-The symptoms of hypoglycemia can be severe because it affects the brain and muscles.
+Hypoglycemia is a serious adverse event and if not addressed immediately can cause serious consequences.
+Not acting can lead to coma or even death.
+Hypoglycemia is commonly associated with diabetes and are most likely caused by too much insulin, not enough food, or too much exercise or energy expenditure.

 Glucose the primary source of energy for the brain, muscles, and other essential cells.
 The brain is one of the most metabolically active organs in the body.
 Together with the heart, liver, and kidneys, it consumes about 60% of the body’s energy requirements. – by the actions of different hormones.
 These hormones include insulin (which lowers the blood sugar level) and other chemicals which raise blood sugar (such as glucagon, growth hormone, and epinephrine).